 My point with 'American Grievers' is not to be controversial for attention but to illuminate a gap between romantic male characters in today's cinema and those of old Hollywood, when men related to their female partners in a direct and tender manner while remaining tough (not falling into rom-com territory).
 Think of the rapport between William Powell and Myrna Loy in THE THIN MAN or William Powell and Kay Francis in ONE WAY PASSAGE and JEWEL ROBBERY.
 Think of Bogie and Bacall; Newman and Woodward; Taylor and Burton; Gable and Lombard; Gable and Scarlett --all instances of actors able to be both masculine and tender, deep and badass but also sexually healthy compared to the anguished loners of post-'82 American dramatic cinema, who were never supposed to become role models.
 Aside from Russell Crowe--an Australian--who can still do this?

 In the end, Jackman may or may not get wise to the joys of nonexistence, but his life as a lotus-posin' baldhead taking care of an outer space yum-yum tree doesn't seem real, doesn't seem "earned" based on his record of glum tantrums.
-Meditation is where one goes to find the truth of what lies beyond our current mortality, a full immortal self, that which survives when the rest of us is burned away, that what is eternal and true vs. what is ephemeral.
+Meditation is where one goes to find the truth of what lies beyond our current mortality, a full immortal self that survives when the rest of us is burned away.
+Hint: the part of you that is immortal is not the part you think.
+If you imagine the total self as a movie projected on a wall, the immortal part is the empty rectangle-shaped white light that's still projected once the film runs all the way through.
 What makes Aronofsky's later films much better than THE FOUNTAIN is the introduction of art to that equation: Art equals a very cool death, regardless of your clocked meditation tree-time.
 As a doctor, Jackman's whole Hippocratic Oath thing stops him from being true to Mickey and Natalie's ideal of deathless fierceness --but truly good doctors know when to stop torturing the patient with painful, temporary stave-off measures and endless spinal taps and start encouraging them to enjoy their last remaining moments.
 Don't they?